We are a welcoming, Bible-based church located in the Woden Valley in the South of Canberra.

-Our purpose as a church is to show Christ in the community, so that He is honoured as Lord and Saviour.
+Our Mission is to ‘show Christ in the community so that he is honoured as Lord and Saviour’.

-Jason Clift serves as pastor (Rector) overseeing the ministry and mission for our Church.
-Jason trained for ministry at Moore Theological College, and previously served as an assistant minister at churches in Normanhurst, Emu Plains and Gungahlin before being appointed Rector of St George’s Pearce in 2014.
-Jason’s wife Meredith leads ministries with children, youth, as well as seeking to foster community outreach.
+Jason Clift serves as a Pastor, overseeing the ministry and mission for our church.
+Jason trained for ministry at Moore Theological College and previously served as an assistant minister at churches in Normanhurst, Emu Plains and Gungahlin.
+When time allows, Jason enjoys bushwalking, garden design and exploring new places with the family.